uzh-bf/gbl-knowledge/Home.md

 To get started, check out one of the following resources:

 - For a short guide on how this networked knowledge base works, see [[Getting Started]].
-- To get an overview of the courses, games and simulations we have developed or are currently working on, see [[GBL in Use]].
+- To get an overview of the courses, games and simulations we have developed or are currently working on, see [[GBL @ UZH]].
-- For the current planning and development progress of our projects, see [[Roadmap]] and [[Dev Log]].
+- For the current planning and development progress of our projects, see [[Roadmap]] and [[Project Updates]].